 - Being forced to resign because of the offensive behaviour of others.

 Our no win no fee employment solicitors deal with compensation claims arising throughout the UK as a result of employment disputes including redundancy, sexual and racial discrimination and harassment and wrongful, unfair or constructive dismissal on a no win no fee* basis.
 There are very short limitation periods regarding applications to the Employment Tribunal and advice from an employment solicitor should be obtained as soon as possible after termination of employment.

 Any termination of employment must be reasonable and be carried out in a reasonable manner.
 An employer must usually issue warnings about unacceptable behaviour prior to termination.
-An employer is required to investigate thoroughly and be able to justify his actions and if he fails to do so a claim for unfair dismissal can be made to the Employment Tribunal in London or any other major UK city which must be satisfied that the job termination was fair for one of five permitted reasons which are conduct, capability to do the work, redundancy, illegality or some other substantial reason.
+An employer is required to investigate thoroughly and be able to justify his actions and if he fails to do so a claim for unfair dismissal can be made to the Employment Tribunal which must be satisfied that the job termination was fair for one of five permitted reasons which are conduct, capability to do the work, redundancy, illegality or some other substantial reason.
 The period of employment must normally have been for one year or more.

 Constructive dismissal arises as a result of a serious breach of the work contract by the employer which is unacceptable to the employee and entitles the employee to resign and claim compensation from the employer.